 In addition to being uncomfortable, dry eye can damage eye tissue, scar the cornea and impair vision.
 Fortunately, many treatment options are available to help relieve symptoms and restore health back to the eyes to ensure clear vision and long-term health.

-LLCEA are Chester County's recognized experts on dry eye and related conditions; contact them at their Thorndale office today for more information and treatment options.
+Levin Luminais Chronister Eye Associates are Chester County's recognized experts on dry eye and related conditions; contact them at either their Thorndale or Berwyn eye care office today for more information and treatment options.